-If you are responsible for paying your insurance premium, you need to pay us in advance for the duration of your cover.
-Your Insurance Certificate shows the amount your company has agreed with us and your selected payment frequency.
-The initial premium or first premium instalment is payable immediately after we accept your application.
+By accepting cover you have agreed to pay the premium amount shown on your quotation, by the payment method stated.
+You need to pay us in advance for each Insurance Year of your policy.
+The premium is payable immediately after we accept your application.
 When you receive your invoice, please check that the premium matches the amount shown on your agreed quotation and contact us immediately if there is any difference.
-We are not responsible for payments made through third-parties.
-Subsequent premiums are due on the first day of the chosen payment period.
+We are not responsible for payments made through third parties.